- Home

 Ruth Moore Park Community Garden & Giving Grove Orchard

 The Ruth Moore Park Community Garden is .5 acres located in the heart of Liberty that serves as a place to grow food, natural herbs and flowers in the company of friends and neighbors.
 The garden provides an opportunity to reconnect with nature or get physical exercise while tending to the growing plants.
-There are 8 raised beds and a 9 tree orchard.
-The garden and orchard are open to the public from dusk to dawn each day.
-Plots are available for rent and scholarships are available.
+There are 21 raised beds and a 8 tree orchard.
+The garden and orchard are open to the public from dawn to dusk each day.
+You can rent a plot for a fee and scholarships are available.

 If you are on a mobile devices, please scroll down for additional information.